PJ-568/WeDot-docs/src/classes/class_gltfcamera.md

 - `void` **set_size_mag** ( value: [`float`](class_float.md) )
 - [`float`](class_float.md) **get_size_mag** ( )

 The size of the camera.
-This class and GLTF define the camera size magnitude as a radius in meters, while Godot defines it as a diameter in meters.
-This maps to GLTF's `ymag` property.
-This value is only used for orthographic/orthogonal cameras, when [`perspective`](#class_gltfcamera_property_perspective) is false.
+This class and glTF define the camera size magnitude as a radius in meters, while Godot defines it as a diameter in meters.
+This maps to glTF's `ymag` property.
+This value is only used for orthographic/orthogonal cameras, when [`perspective`](class_gltfcamera.md#class_gltfcamera_property_perspective) is false.

 <!-- rst-class:: classref-section-separator -->